Tulle massacre: German crackdown in Corrèze

 Given the activity of the Resistance in the region, the department of Corrèze and in particular the town of Tulle and its surroundings were the object of frequent interventions by German Security Services.
-On 1944, a 12-member SD unit under August Meier, the Commandant of the Secret Police and Security Services in Limoges, arrived in Tulle.
-Directed by the SS-Hauptsturmführer Friedrich Korten, these men, along with elements of the North African Legion under the command of Henri Lafont, mounted a crackdown on the Maquis Resistance.
+In 1944, a 12-member SD unit under August Meier, the Commandant of the Secret Police and Security Services in Limoges, arrived in Tulle.
+Directed by the SS-Hauptsturmführer Friedrich Korten, these men, along with elements of the North African Legion under the command of Henri Lafont, mounted a crackdown on the Maquis.

 In collaboration with a division cobbled together under the command of Major General Walter Brehmer, they systematically swept the region during April 1944.
-This temporarily united composite units, including notably the 1st Regiment of the 325th Security Division and the Georgians of the 799th Infantry Battalion, recruited from Prisoners of War of the Red Army.
-From 1 to 7 April 1944, the Brehmer division arrested 3000 people; in the village of Lonzac, 17 inhabitants were slaughtered and 24 houses burned; in Brive, 300 people were arrested and deported to work camps in Germany.
-In total, the operations against the Resistance by the Brehmer Division were responsible for 1500 arrests, 55 shootings, 128 crimes or offenses in 92 localities and 200 Jews assassinated, but no direct confrontation with the Maquis.

-The Brehmer division left Corrèze in May, after having equally devastated Dordogne and Haute-Vienne.
+This temporarily united composite units, including notably the 1st Regiment of the 325th Security Division and the Georgians of the 799th Infantry Battalion, recruited from Red Army prisoners of war.
+From 1 to 7 April 1944, the Brehmer division arrested 3000 people; in the village of Le Lonzac, 17 inhabitants were killed and 24 houses burned; in Brive, 300 people were arrested and deported to work camps in Germany.
+In total, the operations against the Resistance by the Brehmer division were responsible for 1,500 arrests, 55 shootings, 128 crimes or offenses in 92 localities and 200 Jews murdered, but no direct confrontation with the Maquis.
+The Brehmer division left Corrèze in May, after having equally devastated the Dordogne and the Haute-Vienne.

-The crackdown partially explains the operations in Tulle by the Resistance who hoped to end the suffering of the population.
+The crackdown partially explains the operations in Tulle by the Resistance, which hoped to end the suffering of the population.